rfyiamcool/go-ringtimer/README.md

 ## TO DO List:

-* like go' newTimer
-* like go' newTick
+* like go' newTicker on conCurrentTimer

 ## Performance: